 What’s new:

-- Sustainability and ESG: Many grants now require proof of environmental stewardship and social impact.
+- Sustainability and ESG: Proof of environmental and social impact is now mandatory.

-- Ongoing audits: Recipients face regular compliance checks and must maintain transparent financial records.
+- Ongoing audits: Regular compliance checks and transparent financial records are required.

 Practical steps: